Aniruddha-Kulkarni/docker-fast-rcnn/README.md

 # docker-fast-rcnn
-A docker image for [fast-rcnn](https://github.com/rbgirshick/fast-rcnn) building with CPU for the purpose of demo for Computer Vision university couse presentation.
+A docker image for [fast-rcnn](https://github.com/rbgirshick/fast-rcnn) building with CPU for the purpose of demo for Computer Vision university course presentation.

 ## Customization
 Edit `Makefile.config` to change build options.
 If you build with GPU please remove parameter `--cpu` in `run.sh`.